Now that Tax Season is Over … Do I NOT Worry...

-Many of our Los Angeles CPA (Your LA CPA, Inc.) clients are having different reactions after submitting their returns.
+Many of our Los Angeles CPA (Velin & Associates, Inc.) clients are having different reactions after submitting their returns.
 Some of our less prepared clients who waited until 2012 to think about what they earned in 2011 are still in shock because their liability was greater than what they’ve anticipated, while those who did some tax planning and called us with their plans this time last year are joyfully planning ways to spend their big refunds.

 As long time tax-practitioners and accountants, we realize that much of your hard earned money ends up in the government’s spending account.
 Therefore, we urge you to consider legitimate ways of keeping more of it in your own pocket.

 Here are some questions that you might have and some tips to help you plan for a happy experience next Tax Season.

 Did you get a big fat refund for 2011?
 If you enjoyed a nice chunk of change this year, consider this: The IRS had your money all year long and paid you 0% interest!

 There are two schools of thought on this:

 - Some of our clients prefer it that way and look at it as a forced savings account, and since interest rates are at near 0% they rather have it be held by the government and then put their refund check directly into their savings and not worry about owing comes April 15th.